 She holds a doctorate of higher education management from the University of Pennsylvania, a master’s degree in business administration from Lehigh University, and a bachelor’s degree in advertising and communications from Purdue.
 She earned certification from the Harvard Graduate School of Education IEM program and the BMA School of Bank Marketing.

 She serves on board of directors of the Economic Growth Connection, Westmoreland-Fayette Workforce Investment Board, Challenger Learning Center, Westmoreland Chamber of Commerce and Westmoreland Museum of American Art.
-She is a member of the Westmoreland County Forum for Workforce Development, Westmoreland County Comprehensive Plan Advisory Committee and currently serves as chair of Pennsylvania Commission Information and Data Advisory Committee.
+She is a member of the Westmoreland County Forum for Workforce Development, Westmoreland County Comprehensive Plan Advisory Committee, American Association of Community Colleges (AACC) Commission on Institutional Infrastructure and Technology, and currently serves as chair of Pennsylvania Commission Information and Data Advisory Committee.

 She began her tenure at Westmoreland July 1, 2014 succeeding Dr. Daniel J. Obara, who retired.
 She and her husband Royce are the parents of three children, Michael, Lauren and Christian.